U.S. industry shows some vigor, but housing soft

 "We have been seeing this in other housing indicators.
 With the slowdown, housing will become a smaller contributor to overall growth going forward."

-Stocks on Wall Street pushed higher as investors were heartened by data that showed stronger-than-expected economic growth in China, but an index tracking shares of homebuilders was little changed.
-Prices for U.S. Treasuries slipped and the dollar was steady against a basket of currencies.
+Stocks on Wall Street were trading higher as investors were heartened by data that showed stronger-than-expected economic growth in China.
+An index tracking shares of homebuilders was up modestly .DJUSHB.
+Prices for U.S. Treasuries fell and the dollar was little changed against a basket of currencies.

 SINGLE-FAMILY STARTS RISE